jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 If you use Maven, the most of the libraries are integrated in build-time and everything is packaged in the same artifact.
 If a dependency changes, rebuilt and repackage is necessary.

-The most of times, we extract some dependencies and package them to be deployed independently as a service and consumed by a simple HTTP call.
-Using Maven, you also find dependencies with "provided" scope.
-Dependencies tagged with this scope will not be packaged and will be provided by the execution environment (usually an application server).
-In both cases, the code of these services are inside the parent application anymore.
+In Maven, you also find dependencies with "provided" and "runtime" scope.
+Dependencies tagged with "provided" scope are needed during the build phase but they will not be packaged because they will be provided by the execution environment (usually an application server).
+Dependencies with "runtime" scope are not needed during build time but during the test or runtime phase.

-This is similar to the target of Microfrontend: not packaging all the pieces within the parent application and being integrated and consumed at runtime
+"Runtime" scope is similar to the target of Microfrontend: not need dependencies at build phase, not package all the pieces within the parent application but being consumed at runtime